kellymore/earthly-writing-assignment/readcsv.md

 For other edge cases in reading `csv` files using the `csv` library, check out [this page](https://docs.python.org/3/library/csv.html) in the Python docs.

-### Solutioning for Delimiters Using the Pandas Library
+### Solutioning For Delimiters Using The Pandas Library

 To solution for delimiter issues using the `pandas` library, simply pass in the argument `delimiter= ':'` in the `read_csv()` method like so: